ibqn/eslint-config/readme.md

   },
 ```

-additionally add the following commands to your script
+Additionally, add the following linting commands to your script

 ```json
 "scripts": {